Yulbee/rsschool-cv/cv.md

 - Communication with map providers
 - Get to know of HERE, OSM, TomTom data structure

-##Languages
+## Languages

 Russian - native
 Belarussian - native
 English - B2

-I have speeking and written expierence in English from working for 10+ in IT sector.
+I have speeking and written expierence in English from working for 10+ in IT sector (Support/Customer Service).

-##Code Example
+## Code Example

 ```
 def street(x):